Victor Rojas: Executive career

 Rojas served as Assistant General Manager and later General Manager of the Newark Bears of the independent Atlantic League from 2001-2002.
 In addition to his front office duties, Rojas served as the play-by-play announcer for Bears games which aired on Seton Hall University’s radio station.

 On January 11, 2021, after 18 years as an MLB announcer, it was announced that Rojas had been hired by Texas Rangers Double-A affiliate Frisco RoughRiders as their president and general manager, a position he held until September 2022.

 Personal life

 Rojas and his wife, Kim have three children.
 He and his family started a baseball apparel business in 2019 called Big Fly Gear.
 His father Cookie was an MLB player for 16 seasons and a manager for two.
 His brother Mike is a long time Minor and Major league manager and coach across many different levels and is currently coaching in Mexico.

-Rojas and his family currently reside in Arizona.
+Rojas and his family currently reside in Nebraska.